fuzzy inference in iaq

 The air we breathe indoors has a profound impact on our health.
 Poor Indoor Air Quality (IAQ) can lead to respiratory issues, allergies, and other illnesses.
 Traditional methods often struggle with the complexity and variability of indoor environments.
 Enter fuzzy inference—a technique that excels at handling imprecise data.
 This article delves into real-world applications of fuzzy inference in IAQ monitoring, showcasing how it can enhance building health and occupant comfort.

-Real-world Applications Of Fuzzy Inference In Iaq – Environmental Monitoring with Fuzzy Logic
+Environmental Monitoring with Fuzzy Logic

 Traditional air quality monitoring relies on fixed thresholds and predefined rules.
 However, indoor environments are highly dynamic, influenced by factors like occupancy, ventilation, and external conditions.
 Fuzzy inference systems excel in these scenarios because they can handle imprecise data and adapt to changing circumstances.